angelrob-1/product-analytics-dbt/README.md

 dbt build
 ```

-which builds all models and executes every data quality test.
+which builds all models and executes automated data quality tests to validate the pipeline end-to-end.

 ---